CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: -i, --input-class-file=FILE

     You can specify an input file name that contains the table name with this option.
 Write one table name in a single line; invalid table name is ignored.
+The table name must be prefixed with the schema name.
 Note that you cannot specify the list of the table names after a database name in case of you use this option.
 If you use this option on client/server mode, it skips securing space taken by objects such as catalog, delete files and tracker, etc.

 The following options can be used in client/server mode only.